Suzanna-Linn/slua/docs/moving-operators.md

 - in SLua: <code class="language-slua">local val = 0 val = tonumber(bit32.bnot(integer(val))) print(val)  -- > -1</code>
   when all the parameters are SLua integers the returned value is also an SLua integer.

-The previous example, checking for -1, works because -1 is stored with all bits to 1, so no matter how many bits are used.
+The previous example, checking for -1, works because -1 is stored with all bits to 1, so no matter how many bits are used it is still -1.

 Another example, to get a negative channel:
 <pre class="language-lsl"><code class="language-lsl">// LSL